Skip to content

 });

 For a typical Astro site where islands need to ship as little JavaScript as possible, target: 'lit' is the right default.
-Lit's runtime is ~6KB gzipped, smaller than React + ReactDOM combined by 8x.
+Lit's runtime is ~6KB gzipped, roughly 7.5× smaller than React + ReactDOM combined (~45KB, per the table below).
 The compiled Rozie component is a Web Component that hydrates as a native custom element.

 If you have one heavy island that needs a richer React component library, you can override the target for that file at the build-tool level — but the source stays the same.